11th Circuit’s strict new rule for data breach standing will figure in Equifax appeal

 Class counsel said in their response brief that their complaint established plaintiffs’ Article III standing: Class representatives, they said, claimed to have spent time and money to redress identity theft and fraud and to monitor their credit reports.
 The class also alleged imminent risk of future identity theft.
 “These allegations,” the class brief said, “readily meet the injury-in-fact requirement.”

 Another Equifax objector, Ted Frank of the Hamilton Lincoln Law Institute, addressed the Tsao ruling in a letter to the 11th Circuit on Friday.
-Frank, who is contesting the merits of the Equifax settlement, told the appeals court that the Tsao opinion “expressly rejects” the arguments class counsel have offered for plaintiffs’ right to sue.
+Frank, who is contesting the merits of the Equifax settlement, told the appeals court that the Tsao opinion “expressly rejects” the standing arguments that class counsel cited in their appellate brief.
 Frank said he believes, however, that the class can establish standing by alleging the theft of their social security numbers – and that the 11th Circuit can permit plaintiffs to amend their pleadings without the delay of remand back to Judge Thrash.
 (Frank and class counsel have been in a bitter war in this case, so it was a bit of a surprise to see Frank propose an easy fix on the standing issue.)

 The Equifax appeal is set for oral argument on April 20.

-Note: This story has been updated to include comment from Equifax class counsel Norman Siegel.